Practice Profile

 • Braintree District Council v Secretary of State for the Home Department & Anor [2023] EWCA Civ 727 – Whether the 1990 Act’s prohibition on planning enforcement against Crown land prevented an LPA from applying for an injunction to prevent the change of use of a military barracks as asylum seeker accommodation.

-• R (oao) Braithwaite And Melton Meadows Properties Ltd v East Suffolk Council [2022] EWCA Civ 1716 – Whether a public decision-makers failure to serve a notice on time rendered it legally invalid, and the true date at which time for making a judicial review claim expired.
+• R (oao) Braithwaite And Melton Meadows Properties Ltd v East Suffolk Council [2022] EWCA Civ 1716 – Whether a public decision-makers failure to serve a CIL liability notice on time rendered it legally invalid, and the date at which time for making a judicial review claim expired where previous decisions became legal nullities.

 Armin is developing a busy licensing practice.
-He is frequently instructed to appear against leading barristers in the field, and has already succeeded in a range of licensing hearings, including:
+He is frequently instructed to appear against leading barristers in the field, and has succeeded in a range of licensing hearings, including before the Old Bailey.
+The following are notable successes:

-• Revocation of two nightclub licenses, on standard and summary review (Smade Lounge; Concept Club);
+• Revocation of a nightclub licence on standard review (Smade Lounge, Ilford)

-• Summary suspension of a nightclub licence as an interim step (Louche Soho), as reported in the media here, and by the Institute of Licensing here;
+• Suspension of a nightclub licence as an interim step on summary review (Louche Soho), as reported in the media here.

-• Counter-notice to a TENs application for a nightclub (Smade Lounge);
+• Counter-notice to multiple TENs applications for a nightclub (Smade Lounge);

-• Refusal of an application to transfer a licence, change DPS, and lift interim suspension (Club 701); and
+• Refusal of an application to transfer a licence, change DPS, and lift interim suspension (Club 701, Southwark);

-• Refusal of an application for a new restaurant/club licence (Cabana LDN).
+• Refusal of an application for a new restaurant/club licence (Cabana LDN, Ilford);

 Armin has given formal written advice regarding the Late Night Levy in his own right.
 He also assisted in the preparation of an advice concerning the lawfulness of a local authority’s proposed procedures for licensing hearings.
 He has drafted research notes on procedural fairness in pavement licensing, and on the legal relationship between statutory guidance and legislation in the context of dog day-care licensing.
 He has also made submissions on the extent to which GDPR can justify an operator's refusal to hand CCTV recordings to the police.